rday45/flask-web-server/README.md

 ## Testing the app

-you can test the app using Insomnia.
+You can test the app using Insomnia.
 The endpoints provided use the standard IP address for local host 127.0.0.1 if yours is different, please make sure to adjust the endpoints.

 ### 1. Register user

 http://127.0.0.1:5000/auth/register

-method = POST
+Method = POST

-this endpoint registers a new user and adds their details to the database.
+This endpoint registers a new user and adds their details to the database.
 All fields are required and admin status is set to false as default.

 Sample data that you can use: